enasequence/ena-bulk-webincli/README.md

 To run in batch, the script utilises available cores on the host machine.

 ### Usage
 Before running the script, ensure you have Webin-CLI installed (https://github.com/enasequence/webin-cli/releases) and provide the full path to the Webin-CLI .jar file in the configuration section at the top of the read_validatory.py script.
-Additionally, by default, the script processes runs in parallel, however can be run sequentially by changing the parallel value to 'False' in the configuration section.
+Additionally, by default, the script processes runs sequentially, however can be run in parallel by changing the parallel value to 'True' in the configuration section.

 To see the arguments and help in usage of the script:
 `python read_validator.py --help`

-Mandatory arguments include Webin submission account username and password and metadata spreadsheet.
+Mandatory arguments include Webin submission account username and password, genetic context and metadata spreadsheet.
 Note that the `--test/-t` flag can be specified to use Webin test submission services.

 ### Requirements
-The script requires installation of Python Pandas (https://pandas.pydata.org/).
+The script runs using Python3+ and requires installation of Python Pandas (https://pandas.pydata.org/).
 This can be installed in a virtual environment (https://docs.python.org/3/tutorial/venv.html).